-The 'Uncertainty Analysis for Earth Observation' e-Learning course has been designed to provide learners with knowledge of the core topics in uncertainty analysis applied to the field of EO.
-Consequently, the course acts as a foundation for a framework that will facilitate the exploration of more specific future topics, such as the application of uncertainty analysis to EO data processing, or other products (e.g. climate, land, ocean, atmosphere, etc.).
-In this regard, a 'Documented Model Framework' has been produced as part of this project, which will act as a foundation for the addition of future modules to the e-Learning course.
+With regard to point (b), the 'Uncertainty Analysis for Earth Observation' e-Learning course has been designed to provide learners with knowledge of the core topics in uncertainty analysis applied to the field of Earth observation.
+Consequently, the course acts as a foundation for the exploration of more specific future topics, such as the application of uncertainty analysis to Earth observation data processing, or other products (e.g. climate, land, ocean, atmosphere, etc.).
+In this regard, a 'Documented Model Framework' has been produced by NPL, with input and support from subject matter experts at UZH, UCL and PTB, as part of this project, which acts as a foundation for the addition of future modules.